 Key Stage 3

-During their first half term at Alderbrook School, pupils in Year 7 carry out a base line assessment programme across a broad range of activity areas.
-Pupils benefit greatly by becoming familiar with the demands of the subject and experiencing the breadth of study, whilst staff are able to gather data that can be used to set the pupils into ability based groups.
+On arrival at Alderbrook School, students in Year 7 carry out a base line assessment programme across a broad range of activity areas.
+Students benefit greatly by becoming familiar with the demands of the subject and experiencing the breadth of study, whilst staff are able to gather data that can be used to set the students into ability based groups.

 Year 7 and 8